Codesai/website/_posts/2017-01-02-an-example-of-introducing-symmetry-to.md

   You can see one way of doing it in this video:
 </p>

-{% include youtube-video.html src="https://www.youtube.com/embed/lBUmAZuXVmo" %}
+{% include youtube-video.html video-id="lBUmAZuXVmo" %}

 <p>
   After this refactoring all cases are symmetrical (they present the same sequence of decisions)